A geometric integration approach to smooth optimisation: Foundations of the discrete gradient method: Discrete gradient methods

 where \(0/0\) is interpreted as \(\partial_i V(x)\).

-While the first two discrete gradients are gradient-based and can be seen as approximations to the midpoint gradient \(\nabla V(\tfrac{x+y}{2})\), the Itoh--Abe discrete gradient is derivative-free, and is evaluated by computing successive, coordinate-wise difference quotients.
+While the first two discrete gradients are gradient-based and can be seen as approximations to the midpoint gradient \(\nabla V(\tfrac{x+y}{2})\), the Itoh--Abe discrete gradient is derivative-free, and is evaluated by computing successive coordinate-wise difference quotients.
+As a result, the corresponding implicit equation~\eqref{eq:dg_method} uncouples, and can be treated as solving a series of scalar equations

+for \(k=1,\ldots,n\).
 In an optimisation setting, the Itoh--Abe discrete gradient is often preferable to the others, as it is relatively computationally inexpensive.
-Solving the implicit equation \eqref{eq:dg_method} with this discrete gradient amounts to successively solving for \(k=1,\ldots,n\) the scalar equations

-4. \emph{The Randomised Itoh--Abe method} \citep{rii18nonsmooth} is an extension of the Itoh--Abe discrete gradient method, wherein the directions of descent are randomly chosen.
-We consider a sequence of independent, identically distributed directions \((d^k)_{k \in \NN} \subset S^{n-1}\) drawn from a random distribution \(\Xi\), and solve
+4.\ \emph{The Randomised Itoh--Abe method} \citep{rii21} is an extension of the Itoh--Abe discrete gradient method, where the directions of descent are randomly chosen.
+Given a sequence of directions \({(d^{k})}_{k \in \NN} \subset S^{n-1}\) drawn independently from a random distribution \(\Xi\), we solve

-where \(x^{k+1} = x^k\) is considered a solution whenever \(\inner{\nabla V(x^k), d^{k+1}} = 0\).
+where \(x^{k+1} = x^k\) is considered a solution whenever \(\inner{\nabla V(x^{k}), d^{k+1}} = 0\).

-This scheme generalises the Itoh--Abe discrete gradient method, in that the methods are equivalent if \((d^k)_{k \in \NN}\) cycle through the standard coordinates with the rule \(d^k = e^{[(k-1) \Mod n] + 1}\), \(k = 1, 2, \ldots\).
-However, the computational effort of one iterate of the Itoh--Abe discrete gradient method equals \(n\) steps of the randomised method, so their efficiency are judged accordingly.
+This scheme generalises the Itoh--Abe discrete gradient method, in that the methods are equivalent if \({(d^{k})}_{k \in \NN}\) cycle through the standard coordinates with the rule \(d^k = e^{[(k-1) \Mod n] + 1}\), \(k = 1, 2, \ldots\).
+However, the computational effort of one iterate of the Itoh--Abe discrete gradient method equals \(n\) steps of the randomised method, so their efficiency should be judged accordingly.

-While this method does not retain the discrete gradient structure of the Itoh--Abe discrete gradient, it retains a dissipative structure akin to \eqref{eq:gradient_flow_dissipation}.
+While the randomised Itoh--Abe discrete gradient method does not retain the discrete gradient structure of the Itoh--Abe discrete gradient, it retains a dissipative structure akin to~\eqref{eq:gradient_flow_dissipation}.

 We also define the constant